-Figure 10-3 Sample Search dialog box
+Figure 10-4 Sample Search dialog box

-- 3. Enter the search criteria using the keyboard.
-There is no need to identify the category, just enter the search item. - 4.
-Tap Search twice.
+- 3. Select Search twice.
 The first tap closes the keyboard, the second tap starts the search.
-The display returns to the Vehicle History screen with only the records fitting the search criteria showing. - 5.
-Select Show All on the toolbar to restore the complete Vehicle History list.
+The display returns to the vehicle records list screen with only the records found in the search criteria showing. - 4.
+Select Show All on the toolbar to restore the complete vehicle records list.